Etruscan civilization: Importance of religion in the government

-Political religion also extended to the establishment of the twelve city-states, whose league was called "duodecim populi Etruriae."
+Political religion also extended to the establishment of the twelve city-states, whose league was called "duodecim populi Etruriae".
 This league held assemblies annually and selected their zilath mechl rasna at the Fanun Voltumnae, the shrine of Voltuma.
 Taking place at a sanctuary dedicated to the god Voltuma.
 These assemblies acted as both political conferences where military and peace talks could be held as well as religious festivals.
 Foreign policy, related to war, and alliances, were believed to be an outcome of the will of the gods, and discussions regarding this also took place at the yearly assemblies.
-Mario Torelli articulates that these asemblies served the purpose of ensuing a divine sanction for the actions decided by the collective.
+Mario Torelli articulates that these assemblies served the purpose of ensuing a divine sanction for the actions decided by the collective.
 Lastly, the importance of religion in these meetings is further emblematic by the appointment of a dictator, who was chosen based on religious rituals to then hold the same supreme authority that the King had enjoyed in early Etruscan civilisation.
 As such, it can be envisioned that Etruscan policy and assemblies prioritised and revered divine legitimacy, the messages from gods were treated as the ultimate authority and the government's desire to maintain a strong positive relationship is prevalent.

 Religion was further embedded into the urban and geographical organisations of city states, and temples became an important political feature where decisions would be made as gods would act as a tool of legitimation.
 Mario Torelli, an Italian scholar of the culture of Etruscans, notes the intersection of temples as a place of worship and political power, creating the ultimate intersection cultivating an environment of sacred order.

-Etruscan's political and governmental strategies, with their influence of religion, also left a legacy in Roman religion and statecraft.
+The political and governmental strategies of the Etruscans, with their influence of religion, also left a legacy in Roman religion and statecraft.
 Roman annexation of Etruscan city states occurred in the 4th and 3rd century BCE, and saw the adoption of many religious-political practices.
 Practices such as augury and haruspicy remained especially prevalent, as Etruscan haruspices were called upon by the Roman senate reflecting the importance of religion in nation building.
-As much of what is known about Etruscans comes from Greek and Roman authors, due to the few written records remaining from Etruscan's, it is studied through perspectives other than their own leading to a diminished understanding of religious importance in Etruscan governance.
+As much of what is known about Etruscans comes from Greek and Roman authors, due to the few written records remaining from the Etruscans, it is studied through perspectives other than their own leading to a diminished understanding of religious importance in Etruscan governance.